-CMS Should Enable Manufacturers to Avoid Inflation Rebates When ASP Fluctuations Are Outside their Control.
+CMS Should Enable Manufacturers to Avoid Inflation Rebates When AMP Fluctuations Are Outside their Control.

-Haystack Project expects that ASP fluctuations from quarter to quarter are particularly common for drugs treating rare and ultra-rare conditions.
+Haystack Project expects that AMP fluctuations from quarter to quarter are particularly common for drugs treating rare and ultra-rare conditions.
 These fluctuations can occur for many reasons beyond the manufacturer's control.
-For example, a greater number of patients being covered (or ceasing coverage) by a major payer can have a significant impact on the ASP - the smaller the total patient population, the greater impact a single patient or payer will have.
+For example, a greater number of patients being covered (or ceasing coverage) by a major payer, introduction or removal of mail-order pharmacy options, and other factors can have a significant impact on the AMP - the smaller the total patient population, the greater impact a single patient or payer will have.